 Visitors Who Are Deaf or Hard of Hearing

-- American Sign Language (ASL) interpretation and CART captioning are available free of charge for any museum program, school or public tour, or event with 10 business days’ notice.
-To make a request, please email Felicia Ingram.
+American Sign Language (ASL) interpretation and CART captioning are available free of charge for any Museum program, school or public tour, or event.
+To make a request, please email Molly Hull.
+Please allow at least two weeks’ notice.

 Visitors Who Are Blind or Have Low Vision